AlejandroMus/dfn-ranking-unranking/README.md

 This repository contains the **reference Python implementation** of the algorithms proposed in the paper:

-> **"Ranking and Unranking of Discrete Fuzzy Numbers via α-cuts and Interval Orders"**
+> **"An Efficient Computational Framework for Discrete Fuzzy Numbers Based on Admissible Orders"**

 The goal of this work is to establish a **bijective mapping** between *Discrete Fuzzy Numbers (DFNs)* and a contiguous integer index set
 \[